 ImpactProduct has a strong process in place to provide a rapid and effective response to security incidents, in order to minimize risks while ensuring the availability of information systems.

 a.
-ImpactProduct management is committed to building and maintains an incident management program in order to support the organization’s business mission, protect its customer data and services, and protect ImpactProduct proprietary information, systems, services, facilities, and people.
+ImpactProduct management is committed to building and maintaining an incident management program in order to support the organization’s business mission, protect its customer data and services, and protect ImpactProduct proprietary information, systems, services, facilities, and people.

 i.
 Changing the configuration of, removing, de-activation or otherwise tampering with any malware software that has been installed on systems is only allowed for authorized users.